LUXTACO/MusicData-Lib/README.md

-# Spotify-Lib
+# MusicData-Lib

-Spotify-Lib is a simple Python library designed to fetch song and album metadata from Spotify.
-It utilizes web scraping techniques to extract information directly from Spotify's web pages.
-This library is particularly useful for developers looking to integrate Spotify's rich music metadata into their applications without relying on Spotify's official API.
+Spotify-Lib is a Python library designed to fetch song and album metadata from Spotify and Deezer without relying on their official APIs.
+It utilizes web scraping techniques to extract information directly from Spotify's and Deezer's web pages.
+This library is particularly useful for developers looking to integrate rich music metadata into their applications.

 ## Features

-- Fetches song and album metadata from Spotify.
+- Fetches song and album metadata from Spotify and Deezer.
-- Supports both Spotify URLs and Spotify IDs.
+- Supports both Spotify and Deezer URLs and IDs.
 - Extracts detailed information such as artwork URL, duration, genre, album, title, artist, and release date for songs.
 - Extracts album title, artist, description, and release date for albums.
 - Utilizes logging for debugging and error tracking.

 ## Installation

-Spotify-Lib does not require any external dependencies beyond the Python Standard Library.
-However, it does rely on the `BeautifulSoup` library for parsing HTML.
-You can install BeautifulSoup using pip:
+Spotify-Lib requires the BeautifulSoup library for parsing HTML.
+Install it using pip:

 ```bash
 pip install beautifulsoup4